Journal of Virology

 Core binding factor (CBF), also known as polyomavirus enhancer-binding protein 2 and SL3 enhancer factor 1, is a mammalian transcription factor that binds to an element termed the core within the enhancers of the murine leukemia virus family of retroviruses.
 The core elements of the SL3 virus are important genetic determinants of the ability of this virus to induce T-cell lymphomas and the transcriptional activity of the viral long terminal repeat in T lymphocytes.
 CBF consists of two subunits, a DNA binding subunit, CBF alpha, and a second subunit, CBF beta, that stimulates the DNA binding activity of CBF alpha.
 One of the genes that encodes a CBF alpha subunit is AML1, also called Cbf alpha 2.
 This locus is rearranged by chromosomal translocations in human myeloproliferative disorders and leukemias.
 An exogenously expressed Cbf alpha 2-encoded subunit (CBF alpha 2-451) stimulated transcription from the SL3 enhancer in P19 and HeLa cells.
 Activity was mediated through the core elements.
 Three different isoforms of CBF beta were also tested for transcriptional activity on the SL3 enhancer.
 The longest form, CBF beta-187, increased the transcriptional stimulation by CBF alpha 2-451 twofold in HeLa cells, although it had no effect in P19 cells.
 Transcriptional activation by CBF beta required binding to the CBF alpha subunit, as a form of CBF beta that lacked binding ability, CBF beta-148, failed to increase activity.
 These results indicated that at least in certain cell types, the maximum activity of CBF required both subunits.
 They also provided support for the hypothesis that CBF is a factor in T lymphocytes that is responsible for recognition of the SL3 cores.
 We also examined whether CBF could distinguish a 1-bp difference between the enhancer core of SL3 and the core of the nonleukemogenic virus, Akv.
 This difference strongly affects transcription in T cells and leukemogenicity of SL3.
 However, no combination of CBF alpha and CBF beta subunits that we tested was able to distinguish the 1-bp difference in transcription assays.
 Thus, a complete understanding of how T cells recognize the SL3 core remains to be elucidated.

 Zaiman, Ari L.; Lewis, Amy F.; Crute, Barbara E.; Speck, N. A.; and Lenz, Jack, "Transcriptional Activity of Core Binding Factor-Alpha (AML1) and Beta Subunits on Murine Leukemia Virus Enhancer Cores."
 (1995).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1137.